aergoio/heraj/docs/source/wallet/walletapi.rst

 High Level Api
 --------------

 WalletApi provides high level api for interacting with aergo node.
 To use TransactionApi, you have to unlock some account.
-Query api doesn't need unlocked one.
+QueryApi doesn't need unlocked one.

 .. code-block:: java